All aboard! Biden to help Amtrak mark 50 years on the rails - WTMJ

 A Senate Republican counteroffer to Biden’s plan, totaling $568 billion, would devote a much slimmer $20 billion to U.S. rail service.

 Biden considered not taking his Senate seat, but ultimately took office.
 He then decided to return home every night from Washington to be with his sons — and Amtrak was the vehicle.
-He made the round trip every day the Senate was in session, for the 36 years he held the seat, through his remarriage to current wife, Jill, and the birth of their daughter, Ashley.
+He made the round trip every day the Senate was in session, for the 36 years he held the seat.

 He also rode the train when he was President Barack Obama’s vice president.
 After he and Obama were elected, they rode an Amtrak train together into Washington for the inauguration.